-Most organs of fulfillment are connected to sympathetic and parasympathetic nervous systems via direct nerves.
+Most of the organs of fulfillment are connected to the sympathetic and parasympathetic nervous system via direct nerves.
+Control takes place preganglionically via acetylcholine and postganglionically via noradrenaline.
 Depending on the organ, both neurotransmitters have an inhibitory or stimulating effect.

-A meta-study of 55 studies on the VNS in ADHD found no influence of the VNS on ADHD in nearly half of the studies.
-Nevertheless, stimulants and rewards do influence the CNS.
+A meta-study of 55 studies on the VNS in ADHD found no influence of the VNS on ADHD in almost half of the studies.
+Nevertheless, stimulants and rewards do influence the VNS.

 1. Sympathetic nervous system (activating)¶

-The sympathetic nervous system promotes the willingness to perform, activates and alarms.
+The sympathetic nervous system promotes motivation, activates and alerts.

 The sympathetic nervous system is a network of the brain regions